cnu1812/Community-Library/docs/Cloud/Dataops.md

 - DataOps takes this jumbled mess and turns it into a smooth process where data teams aren’t spending their time trying to fix problems.
 They aren’t wasting their time trying to turn poor raw data into something usable.
 Instead, they can focus on what matters, namely providing actionable insights.
 - DataOps ensures that the raw data coming in is useable, it ensures that the results are accurate, it focuses on the value of people and working together, and it keeps the data team at the center of the company’s strategic objectives.
 After all, they no longer take months to come up with the required insights.

 Now here comes the big question of how Kubernetes help DataOps.
-Before that let us know <i>what is kubernetes in a nutshell</i>.
+Before that let us know ***what is kubernetes in a nutshell***.

 Let’s say you created an application(e.g Pokemon go) and decided to share it with the world.
 How can you do that? by deploying it to the internet.
 So you deployed this application into 5 different servers using docker.
 And your application starts getting massive traffic even you are not imagined.
 Millions of users started using.
 You are happy on one side simultaneously you are sad because you have to scale up the servers because 5 are not enough for such massive traffic.
 Now you need to scale up fast and make sure all containers restart if they die.
-And you will be gone out of control.</br>
+And you will be gone out of control.

- <i>This is where Kubernetes comes into play.</i>
+ ***This is where Kubernetes comes into play.***

-Kubernetes is an open-source <b><i>container orchestration system for automating software deployment, scaling, and management.</i></b>
+Kubernetes is an open-source **container orchestration system for automating software deployment, scaling, and management.**

 - A Kubernetes cluster consists of a set of worker machines, called <i>nodes</i>, that run containerized applications.
 - Development teams and data science teams are increasingly interested in moving their build-test and model training environments to Kubernetes in order to drive efficiency and avoid vendor lock-in.
 When they make this migration, it is absolutely necessary for them to be able to take their clone-based processes with them so that they don’t lose all of the lifecycle efficiencies that they have achieved over the years.
 In fact, the lack of ability to clone a volume to a different namespace is often a showstopper.
 It is considered a best practice for different developers to work in different namespaces.
 This is done for security reasons, and there is typically no compromising when it comes to security.
 If clones are going to be included in the development lifecycle, the ability to clone workspaces to different namespaces is vital.